endroid/tile/README.md

 ![Tile](http://endroid.nl/tile/Life_is_too_short_to_be_generating_tiles.png)

+## Symfony

+You can use [`EndroidTileBundle`](https://github.com/endroid/EndroidTileBundle) to enable this service in your Symfony application.

 ## License

 This bundle is under the MIT license.
 For the full copyright and license information, please view the LICENSE file that